1994 German Grand Prix

 The 1994 German Grand Prix was a Formula One motor race held on 31 July 1994 at the Hockenheimring, Hockenheim.
 It was the ninth race of the 1994 Formula One World Championship.

 The 45-lap race was won from pole position by Austrian driver Gerhard Berger, driving a Ferrari.
 Berger achieved the first victory for the Ferrari team since the 1990 Spanish Grand Prix, some 59 races previously.
 In a race of high attrition, including eleven retirements on the opening lap, only eight cars finished, with French drivers Olivier Panis and Éric Bernard second and third respectively in their Ligier-Renaults.

-Report
+Background

 The fast Hockenheim circuit had been modified from the year before, with the fast Senna chicane being made slower.

+Qualifying report

+The Ferraris filled the front row of the grid, Gerhard Berger taking pole position by 0.43 seconds from Jean Alesi.
+Damon Hill was third in his Williams, with Drivers' Championship leader Michael Schumacher fourth in his Benetton.
+The Tyrrells impressed with Ukyo Katayama fifth and Mark Blundell seventh, with David Coulthard between them in the second Williams.
+Completing the top ten were Mika Häkkinen in the McLaren, Heinz-Harald Frentzen in the Sauber and Eddie Irvine in the Jordan.
+Once again, the Pacifics of Paul Belmondo and Bertrand Gachot failed to qualify, with Belmondo, the faster of the two, nearly two seconds slower than the 26th and last qualifier, Jean-Marc Gounon in the Simtek.